technocrat/swingwatch.org/immigration.md

 ~~~

 Source: Table 4c.
 Reported Voting and Registration of the Total Voting-Age Population, by Age, for States: November 2022 [Census Bureau, Current Population Survey, November 2022](https://www.census.gov/data/tables/time-series/demo/voting-and-registration/p20-586.html)

+### Arizona governor vetos bill to give police power to enforce immigration laws
+Governor Hobbs [vetoed] a [proposed ballot measure](https://www.azleg.gov/legtext/56leg/2R/proposed/S.HCR20600442.pdf) that would have called for Arizona police to deport persons independently of federal officials.
+A measure is pending by the legislature to make it a ballot issue.
+May 8, 2024